M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Event-Registration-And-Entry-Points/index.md

 {
 	/// <summary>Handles the OnStarted event for an IShellFrame.</summary>

-	// The shell frame is now started and can be use. shellFrame.ShowMessage("A shell frame is available for use.");
+	// The shell frame is now started and can be used.
+	// Note: we need to use the global-scope variable. g_shellFrame.ShowMessage("A shell frame is available for use.");
 }
 ```